MicrochipTech/PIC32WK-Masters_MQTTDashboard/README.md

 Once the device resets, the "Thing-ID" will be displayed in the bootup logs.
 Make a note of this Thing-ID.

+When the device is not connected to the server the Red LED will be lit up on the starter kit.
+Once connection is successfully established, the red LED will be switched off.

 ## Operation

 To execute the demo after configuration, load the dashboard onto a browser by enteringt the public IP address of the server.
 Once the device is up and running with a valid WLAN connection (with WAN connectivity) and server configuration, the following operations can be performed: